GafferHQ/dependencies/README.md

 ### Invoking the build

-The build is controlled by several environment variables, which must be set up before running :

-- ARNOLD_ROOT : Path to the root of an Arnold installation
-- RMAN_ROOT : Path to the root of a 3delight installation

-The build is then initiated with `build.py`, which should be run from the root directory of the project :
+To build, run `build.py` from the root directory of the project :

 ```
 ./build.py --buildDir /path/to/build